ajdove/Estuary-Rich-Text-Element/README.md

 TO INSTALL:
 Upload est_rte folder to root folder of project.
 On the page with the form which will contain the rich text editor:
-i)     In the &lthead$gt&lt/head&gt section include:
+i)     In the head element include:
             <link rel="stylesheet" href="est_rte/css/estrte_style.css">
         It is advisable to include the following in the <head> section in order to compensate for older browsers -
             <script src="https://unpkg.com/@babel/standalone/babel.min.js"></script>